Simply bananas

 But that does not say even they actually understand the piece, art itself or even their own motives in offering a positive well-worded conclusive appraisal.

-They probably boarded the coach at Dover and have little interest in Rome, yet, at the same time, are very gifted at 'discovering' their own imagined, positive qualities.
+They probably boarded the coach at Dover and have little interest in Rome, yet at the same time, are very gifted at 'discovering' their own imagined discoveries and conclusions.

 Some years ago, a member of the public, whilst walking around an art exhibition in Japan, left his spectacles on a radiator.
 It only came to light when staff noticed members of the public standing examining the display believing it to be an exhibit.
-They were absolute victims of the 'modern confusion'.
+They were absolute victims of their nievety.

 At another exhibition an artist's work did not arrive but its wooden plinth was accidentally displayed on its own and won a prize.
 Modern confusion?